 Also keep in mind double power is only around 23% louder to our ears.
 For a better explanation of this statement see the article on Double Amplifier Power does not Double the Volume.

 If you need maximum level from your speakers, pay attention to the sensitivity in the specifications.
 Using a speaker with a sensitivity of 90dB (1W/1m) compared to another speaker rated at 87dB (1W/1m) is the same as doubling the amplifier power driving the speaker.
+For more details on this see the article Understanding Speaker Sensitivity.

 While speaker impedance changes amplifier power output, it is not a major consideration for most users.
 It only becomes relevant when running your amplifier at full power, and then it is best not to run it too close to its design limits.